AshkanMoradi/Sales-and-customer-analytics/README.md

 ✅ How to Run:

 Load the CSV files into your Python environment (or SQL environment) as tables (orders, order_items, products).
-Use your database’s import tool or COPY/LOAD DATA command (in case of using in SQL environment) Run the script.
+Use your database’s import tool or COPY/LOAD DATA command (in case of using in a SQL environment) Run the script.
 Review results for each section.
 --------------------------------------------------------------------------